 Dark Morello Cherries in Pie

 If you’d rather make a pie than a tart, you can make a cherry crumb pie using one crust or make a double crust with a lattice like the one in the picture.
 Be sure to use a relatively shallow pie pan, since this recipe yields a pretty small amount of filling.
-The pie in the photo below was made with a pie tin from Dollar Tree.
+The pie in the photo below was made with a shallow 9 inch metal pie tin.

 Dark Morello Cherries Pie Filling